nnvutisa/Residential_Energy_Survey/README.md

 # Residential_Energy_Survey

-this is a repository for data analysis project on the 2009 residential energy survey.
+This is a repository for data analysis project on the 2009 Residential Energy Consumption Survey from the U.S. Energy Information Administration.